 The protracted conflict in the Saharawi homeland, Africa’s last colony, turned the majority of the population into refugees in 1975.
 Close to 200,000 are displaced in harsh desert camps in SW Algeria, dependent on international aid to survive.

 We believe in the right of individuals and communities to enjoy culture, celebrate the arts and promote their own traditions.
 Bolstering the cultural heritage of the Saharawi and raising awareness of their overlooked plight are important to our mission.

-If you are inspired we would love any support you can give.
+We are a tiny charity and our success depends on the support we get from you.
+This can come in many forms.
 We welcome your time, skills and ideas… and of course we never turn down a donation!